Bira/octopus-carnival/_drafts/wir-mm3-4e-thri-kreen.md

 This is a primal spellcaster with powers over the desert sands.
 They tend to act as judges in thri-kreen communities, trying those who break their laws and customs and punishing the guilty.
-The most severe punishments are execution and exile to the desert, but I imagine there are smaller ones for lesser offences.
+The most severe punishments are execution and exile to the desert, but I imagine there are smaller ones for lesser offenses.

 Sand Talkers fight with their bare **claws** and throw **shurikens**, but they also have a couple of sand-bending spells for use in combat. **Shifting Dune